seedstack/website/content/docs/seed/manual/core/configuration.md

 # Configuration override

-Nominal configuration can now be overridden explicitly using resources names ending with `*.override.properties` and `*.override.props`.
+Nominal configuration can be overridden explicitly using resources names ending with `*.override.properties` and `*.override.props`.
 Nominal and override configuration are loaded completely separately and cannot interact with each other except in the following ways: